Infinite Loops

 In order to stop the re-triggering of recipes, implement filters in the trigger.
 An example of how this can be done is as follows:

 Create fields in the connected applications that are meant for identifying jobs synced by Workato.
-Referring to the above example in 'Trigger Filters', the
+In the example above, the Marketo Acquisition Date field in the Salesforce Opportunity should be empty by default.

 Thus, it is not advisable to use a commonly used field for these purposes, as they may be filled in by mistake and cause that job to be filtered out in the trigger.